Quench dynamics in lattices above one dimension: the free fermionic case: Quasiparticle Picture

 The motion of quasiparticles can be characterised straightforwardly.
 Since the system under examination is non-interacting, over large scales quasiparticles move like free classical particles and their trajectory is fully specified by their velocities~\footnote{In the case of interacting integrable models the quasiparticles undergo non-trivial scattering.
 Their scattering, however, is always elastic and its sole effect is to renormalise the quasiparticle velocities~\cite{alba2017entanglement}}.
 In our case the latter can be directly obtained by computing the group velocity of the momentum modes, i.e., \be {\myvec v}(\myvec k)=\nabla\epsilon(\myvec{k}) = -2J\big(\sin(k_1),\sin(k_2),\hdots,\sin(k_d)\big) \ee Understanding how these modes contribute to the growth of entanglement, however, is far less straightforward and requires further physical insight.

-The key assumption of the quasiparticle picture is that, while moving, the modes do not generate entanglement: they merely propagate correlations already present in the initial state~\cite{quasi2005}.
+The key assumption of the quasiparticle picture is that, while moving, the modes generate entanglement in position space but not in momentum space: that is, they merely propagate correlations already present in the initial state~\cite{quasi2005}.
 Specifically, one assumes that the modes created at the same position are correlated as specified by the initial state and, while moving far apart, they spread this correlation through the system.
 This means that the entanglement between two regions can be obtained by finding all the multiplets of correlated modes shared between the two regions and summing up their contributions to the entanglement.
 Therefore, to find a quantitative prediction, one has to determine these quantities~\cite{pair2018}.